 • Take photographs and measurements

-• Testing for slip resistance of walking surface
+• Testing for slip resistance of a walking surface

 • Adequacy of lighting